rarguelloF/ansible-consul/README.md

 ## Variables

 * `consul_version`: The version of Consul to install.
-* `consul_checksum`: The checksum of the tarball provided by Hashicorp.
 * `consul_bind_address`: The address that should be bound to for internal cluster communications.
 This is an IP address that should be reachable by all other nodes in the cluster.
 * `consul_advertise_address`: The advertise address is used to change the address that we advertise to other nodes in the cluster.
 By default, the -bind address is advertised.
 * `consul_client_address`: The address to which Consul will bind client interfaces, including the HTTP, DNS, and RPC servers.
 By default, this is "127.0.0.1", allowing only loopback connections.